Iitian-om/eduhub-lms/docs/CONTRIBUTING.md

 ## How to Contribute
 1. Fork the repository
-2. Create a new branch (`feature/your-feature` or `fix/your-bug`)
+2. Create a new branch (`feature/your-feature-yourusername` or `fix/your-bug-yourusername`)
 3. Make your changes
 4. Write tests if applicable
-5. Commit and push your branch
+5. Commit and push your branch only
 6. Open a pull request

 ## Code Style
-- Use Prettier and ESLint for formatting
 - Write clear, descriptive commit messages
 - Follow the folder structure and naming conventions